01-edu/public/rc/README.md

 ### Arguments:

-- Flags must be passed passed first, before any other argument
+- Flags must be passed first, before any other argument

 - After the flags the first argument must be the file to be analysed